Birdcrew8b/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Birdcrew8's Blog
 ---

+Welcome to my first blog, created with the assistance of ["skills-github-pages"](https://github.com/skills/github-pages)